 Prescriptions should be clearly marked with the out of pocket expense endorsement (XP), information on the amount being claimed and the reason for the claim (e.g. “postage & packing”).
 Pharmacy contractors are also required to declare the total number and value of out of pocket expense claims each month on the FP34C submission document.

 Some wholesalers have recently introduced monthly fuel surcharges.
 They can not be claimed back as an out of pocket expense as they do not relate to a specific product.
-PSNC has had discussions with the Department of Health on this issue.
+PSNC has had discussions with the Department of Health and Social Care on this issue.
 We are working to ensure that fuel surcharges are considered as part of the annual funding discussions.